-Sandra King, a former Aboriginal model who directs, manages and presents Indigenous events, fashion parades, model training and community programs.
+Sandra King (O.A.M.), a former Aboriginal model who directs, manages and presents Indigenous events, fashion parades, model training and community programs.
 Sandra is based in South East Queensland.

 Sandra's involvement with modelling began when she was 14 years of age.
 She is known throughout the community for passing on her knowledge and guidance while engaging in cultural discussions

 with Elders, professional Indigenous business men and women and the community.